 Some degree courses offer a year in industry, which really helps to demonstrate what the career will be like, as well as making some good contacts for future job prospects.

-It is likely that employers will prefer you to have several years' experience within an industrial environment in order to build your technical ability before you move into this position.
+Employers might prefer you to have several years of experience in an industrial environment in order to build your technical ability before you move into this position.
 You may therefore need to look into other roles in engineering or manufacturing first.
+However, don't let this put you off applying for graduate opportunities, as every employer has different criteria.

 Many manufacturing companies employ manufacturing systems engineers, though the actual job title varies depending on the company.